Please contact us if you would like access to Modern Slavery Act statements from previous years.

 - Astellas provides an e-learning program to introduce the Astellas Group Code of Conduct which states among other things our commitment to respecting human rights including the prohibition of child labor and forced labor.
-All employees worldwide are required to take this program.
+Full-time and part-time directors, officers and employees worldwide are required to take this program.

-This statement was approved by the board of directors of Astellas Pharma Inc. on 29 August 2019 and by the boards of directors of Astellas Pharma Europe Ltd. and Astellas Pharma Ltd. on 7 and 5 August 2019 respectively.
+This statement was approved by the board of directors of Astellas Pharma Inc. on 30 July 2021 and by the boards of directors of Astellas Pharma Ltd. and Astellas Pharma Europe Ltd. on 19 July and 28 July 2021 respectively.
 Astellas Pharma Europe Ltd. and Astellas Pharma Ltd. have delegated signing of the statement to Astellas Pharma Inc.

 Representative Director, President and CEO